TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/AdditionalFeatures/WizardsConfiguration/Index.rst

 						'pid' => '###CURRENT_PID###',
 						'setValue' => 'prepend'
 					),
+					'module' => array(
-					'script' => 'wizard_add.php'
+						'name' => 'wizard_add'
 					)
 				)
 			)
+		)
 	),

-The first two lines of this configuration make use of two reserved keywords to define settings for the display of icons.
+The first two lines of the "wizards" configuration make use of two reserved keywords to define settings for the display of icons.